ironsheep/P2-vscode-langserv-extension/Migrate-v230.md

 # Migrate from v2.2.x to v2.3.0

+The old user-tasks file and the old keyboard bindings should work with the setting: `Spin Extension->Toolchain->Advanced:Enable` **unchecked**.
+By default this setting is unchecked (Disabled.)

+However, to use the new Spin2 advanced toolchain features you will want to enable this setting.
+The remainder of this page walks you through making these changes.

+## Migration overview

-Adjustng your confiuraation to work well with Spin2 v2.3.0 is both simple and required.
+Adjustng your configuraation to work well with Spin2 v2.3.0 is both simple and required.
 The old user-tasks file just won't work and the old keyboard bindings also no-longer work.
 Fortunately adjusting your environment to work with the new ToolChain support is quick and easy and should be a one-time event for you.

 Ajusting your environment:

+1. Enable the Propeller 2 Advanced toolchain features: by clicking `Spin Extension->Toolchain->Advanced:Enable`
 1. Replace your user-tasks file: **Tasks: Open User Tasks**
-2. Remove your existing keyboard bindings: **Preferences: Open Keyboard Shortcuts (JSON)**
+1. Remove your existing keyboard bindings: **Preferences: Open Keyboard Shortcuts (JSON)**
-3. Ensure your compiler has been located correctly
+1. Ensure your compiler(s) has/have been located correctly
-4. (PNut on Windows users) Replace the pnut_shell.bat file (If your distribution has the old one)
+1. (PNut on Windows users) Replace the pnut_shell.bat file with new version (If your distribution has the old one)

 Once this is done, then you are ready to continue developing for the P2 as you were before.
 Additionally, compile and download to your P2 should be much more simple.

 You can also now toggle debug() on/off as well as toggle download to RAM / FLASH with simple keystrokes.
+(Enable listing output is still in extension settings.)

-## 1. Replace your user tasks file
+## 2. Replace your user tasks file

 The tasks we use with our P2 development live in the central "User Tasks" .json file.